zer0def/nginxinc-kubernetes-ingress/docs/content/installation/integrations/app-protect-waf-v5/installation.md

 If you prefer not to build your own NGINX Ingress Controller image, you can use pre-built images.
 Here are your options:

 - Download the image using your NGINX Ingress Controller subscription certificate and key.
-See the [Getting the F5 Registry NGINX Ingress Controller Image]({{< relref "installation/nic-images/pulling-ingress-controller-image.md" >}}) guide.
+View the [Get NGINX Ingress Controller from the F5 Registry]({{< relref "installation/nic-images/get-registry-image.md" >}}) topic.
-- Use your NGINX Ingress Controller subscription JWT token to get the image: Instructions are in [Getting the NGINX Ingress Controller Image with JWT]({{< relref "installation/nic-images/using-the-jwt-token-docker-secret.md" >}}).
+- The [Get the NGINX Ingress Controller image with JWT]({{< relref "installation/nic-images/get-image-using-jwt.md" >}}) topic describes how to use your subscription JWT token to get the image.
-- Download the WAF